 Manufacturer’s derating values.

-Junction temperature: 110 C or Tj max - 40 C, whichever is lower.
+Junction temperature: 110 C or Tj max - 40 C, whichever is lower, or

+Junction temperature exception: 125 °C, providing

+that the specified maximum rating Tjmax ≥ 150 °C, and

+that Devices or Processes are supported by ESCC 226500 and 226900 evaluation program or equivalent and that the related evaluation reports are available.

 For the part of the IC similar to logic ICs, apply the derating rules for logic subgroups, for the part similar to linear ICs, apply the derating rules for linear subgroups and so forth.

 Additional requirements not related to derating